bitcoin-dot-org/developer.bitcoin.org/devguide/p2p_network.rst

    This protocol for block broadcasting was proposed in BIP 130 and has been implemented in Bitcoin Core since version 0.12.

-By default, Bitcoin Core broadcasts blocks using direct headers announcement to any peers that have signalled with `“sendheaders” <../reference/p2p_networking.html#sendheaders>`__ and uses :ref:`standard block relay <term-standard-block-relay>` for all peers that have not.
+By default, Bitcoin Core broadcasts blocks using direct headers announcement to any peers that have signalled with `“sendheaders” <../reference/p2p_networking.html#sendheaders>`__ and uses :term:`standard block relay <Standard block relay>` for all peers that have not.
 Bitcoin Core will accept blocks sent using any of the methods described above.

-Full nodes validate the received block and then advertise it to their peers using the :ref:`standard block relay <term-standard-block-relay>` method described above.
+Full nodes validate the received block and then advertise it to their peers using the :term:`standard block relay <Standard block relay>` method described above.
 The condensed table below highlights the operation of the messages described above (Relay, BF, HF, and SPV refer to the relay node, a blocks-first node, a headers-first node, and an SPV client; *any* refers to a node using any block retrieval method.)

 +------------------------------------------------------------------+---------------+------------------------------------------------------------------------------------------+
 | Message                                                          | From→To       | Payload                                                                                  |